 U.S. conservatives stake claim to climate activism with Miami rally

-On Saturday, Backer's nonprofit, the American Conservation Coalition, will hold what it believes is the country’s first conservative climate rally, part of an effort by the 23-year-old activist to convince fellow right-leaning Americans they don’t have to be liberals to support action on the issue.
+Backer's nonprofit, the American Conservation Coalition, held what it billed as the country’s first conservative climate rally in Miami, part of an effort by the 23-year-old activist to convince fellow right-leaning Americans they don’t have to be liberals to support action on the issue.

-The rally is being held in Miami, a city threatened by tidal floods from rising seas, stronger hurricanes, and health risks from higher temperatures and humidity, and is expected to include a handful of Republican lawmakers.
+It included a handful of Republican politicians from south Florida, which faces climate threats including tidal floods from rising seas, stronger hurricanes, and health risks from higher temperatures and humidity.

-"We want to start showing older conservatives, and conservatives that are younger, that climate is an issue that you can lead on without compromising your principles," he said.
+"The environment does not have a preferred political party," Backer said from a podium overlooking a bay near where the U.S. Army Corps of Engineers has proposed a $6 billion sea wall.
+"Today conservatives are reclaiming our seat at the environmental table."

-Backer, an avid skier and hiker, began organizing ACC while a college freshman when Donald Trump, who said climate change was a hoax created by the Chinese, became president.
-The group says it hopes its membership, currently in the thousands, will expand to 10,000 by the end of this year.
+An avid skier and hiker, Backer began organizing ACC while a college freshman and becoming dismayed with then-President Donald Trump, who said climate change was a hoax created by the Chinese.
+The group said it hopes its membership, currently in the thousands, will expand to 10,000 by the end of this year.

 That poses no small problem, however.